AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. centered:: **Static Semantics**

-1. Two names which denote parts of the same unsynchronized (see section :ref:`tasks-and-synchronization`) stand-alone object whose Constant_After_Elaboration aspect is False, or which denote parts of the same unsynchronized parameter, are said
+1. Two names that denote parts of the same unsynchronized (see section :ref:`tasks-and-synchronization`) stand-alone object whose Constant_After_Elaboration aspect is False, or which denote parts of the same unsynchronized parameter, are said